SDG-Den/SDG-MANGO-HELPERS/docs/SDG-MANGO-HELPERS/204-manmenu.md

 # manmenu — Interactive Config Browser

+**What this is for:** Not sure what a configuration option does?
+This tool shows each line of your config files with an explanation of what it controls.

-Two-pane fzf TUI for browsing mangoWM config lines with live explanations and documentation links.
+Two-pane interactive menu for browsing mangoWM config lines with live explanations and documentation links.

 ## Usage